 The total cost for the solution is £9,200 with an annual renewal of £4,600.
 If the College doesn’t renew the software will stop working and the Licence is revoked.

-Overall, The Multi Site Licence offers more value and more flexibility and would save the College £26,105 on top of the energy savings.
+Overall, the Licence offers more value and more flexibility and would save the College £26,105 on top of the energy savings over the period.

 Case Study B.